 It took Sweden 362 years to transition from being the first nation in Europe to adopt banknotes in 1661, to becoming the world's first cashless economy in 2023.

-For the past years, in Sweden, almost all purchases have been paid electronically, by debit/credit card using chip and Pin rather than the old-fashioned magnetic band, using contactless technology, or the mobile application Swish especially designed to help Swedes embrace a cashless life.
+The whole population in Sweden is under mobile coverage.
+And for the past years, in Sweden, almost all purchases have been paid electronically, by debit/credit card using chip and Pin rather than the old-fashioned magnetic band, using contactless technology, mobile card payments such as iZettle, or the mobile application Swish which was especially designed to help Swedes embrace a cashless life.

-This means, now more than 80 percent of all retail transactions have been conducted electronically.
-This is similar in the rest of the other Nordic countries which include Finland, Norway, Denmark, and Iceland.
+This means that now more than 80 percent of all retail transactions have been conducted electronically.
+This is similar to what happens in the rest of the other Nordic countries, which include Finland, Norway, Denmark, and Iceland.

-The way the Nordics are quickly embracing a cashless lifestyle strongly contrasts with the countries in the south of Europe, where cash is still a strong form of payment and with several places accepting only cash.
-This is the complete opposite of what happens in Northern Europe where cash is no longer accepted in many establishments.
+The way the Nordics are quickly embracing a cashless lifestyle strongly contrasts with the countries in the south of Europe, where cash is still a strong form of payment.
+Moreover, in some cities in southern Europe, several establishments accept only cash.
+This is the complete opposite of what happens in northern Europe, where cash is no longer accepted in the majority of places.

-It is very difficult already today to find an establishment where they accept cash.
-You have to be ready to pay by card or by the mobile application Swish.
+In Sweden, those businesses where cash is still accepted today, are going to stop accepting cash payments in 2023.
+It is rather difficult already today to find an establishment where they accept cash.
+Those coming from abroad have to be ready to pay by card or by the mobile application Swish.

 In 2012, the six largest banks in Sweden got together to build an instantaneous mobile payment platform to help customers make electronic payments easier.
-The application, called Swish, developed as a collaboration, was embraced and used by everyone in Sweden.
+The application, called Swish, was developed as a collaboration.
+Back then, Swish was embraced and used by everyone in Sweden.

-Both banks and government encourage citizens to adopt the cashless economy.
-Swish is close to becoming the Swedish standard for mobile payments.
-The application is used by way over half of the population in Sweden.
-Only 13 percent of the total population in Sweden rely on cash.
+Both, banks and the Swedish government, encourage citizens to adopt the cashless economy.
+Swish is now pretty close to becoming the Swedish standard for mobile payments.
+The application is used by way over half of the total population in Sweden.
+Only less than 13 percent of the total population in Sweden relies on cash.

 Children are also part of the transition.
-Some of them will never know how it was like to live in a world where cash transactions were widely accepted.
-Some of them are going to see printed money only through photos, videos, and museums.
+Many of them will never know how it was like to live in a world where cash transactions were widely accepted.
+Most of the Generation Alpha children in Sweden are going to see printed money only through photos, videos, and in museums.

 Swedish banks issue debit cards to citizens aged seven years of age or older (with parental permission), which translates to more than 97 percent of the population.
-This introduces them to the cashless society that will be part of their future.
+This introduces these young citizens to the cashless society that will be part of their future.

 There is no need for carrying cash in Stockholm today